-Generally, if the surety is jointly responsible, the creditor can ask directly the performance of the obligation (section 691).
+Generally, if the surety is jointly responsible, the creditor can ask directly for the performance of the obligation (Section 691).
 Suretyship is a security attached to a person.
-Important to know that Section 681/1 protects the natural person from being a joint debtor.
+It is important to know that Section 681/1 protects the natural person from being a joint debtor.

-The mortgagee is entitled to be paid out of the mortgaged property in preference to ordinary creditors regardless as to whether or not the ownership of the property has been transferred to a third person.
+The mortgagee is entitled to be paid out of the mortgaged property in preference to ordinary creditors, regardless of whether or not the ownership of the property has been transferred to a third person.

-Section 714 A contract of mortgage must be made in writing and registered by the competent official.
+Section 714 A mortgage contract must be made in writing and registered by the competent official.

 Section 703.
 Immovables of any kind can be mortgaged.

-The following movables can also be mortgaged provided they are registered according to law:
+The following movables can also be mortgaged, provided they are registered according to the law: